jscott0/dino-wiki/Frequently-asked-questions-(FAQ).md

 # How to set a dark theme?

-If you're using Dino 0.4 or earlier, do
+If you're using Dino 0.4 or later, do

 ```bash
 gsettings set org.gnome.desktop.interface color-scheme 'prefer-dark'